fenago/machine-learning/lab_guides/lab_4.md

 - Loop many times:

-o Improve the algorithm a small amount
+    * Improve the algorithm a small amount

 Output a good classifier.